 - Old habits of thought and other bad legacies are worked on regularly

-- Team leaders need to understand how leadership, motivation and performance of a team are interrelated.
+- Team leaders need to understand how leadership, motivation, and team performance are related.

 Task definition and the ability to deliver increments

-Product Owners regularly find it difficult at first to structure tasks in such a way that the team has any chance of delivering value at the end of each sprint.
-Yet this is the interface that perhaps most effectively links the work of the team with its external perception: better, more regular, more reliable delivery at short intervals works both
+Product Owners regularly find it difficult at first to structure tasks in such a way that the team has any chance at all of delivering value at the end of each sprint.
+Yet this is the interface that perhaps most effectively links the team’s work with its external perception: better, more regular, more reliable delivery at short intervals works both

-- internally – the team reviews its work and can quickly identify and eliminate deficits
+- inwards – the team reviews its work and can quickly identify and eliminate deficits

-- to the outside world – nothing is more likely to inspire confidence in the work and thus keep your back free.
+- to the outside world – nothing is more capable of establishing trust in the work and thus keeping your back free.
 The agile way of working shows its positive effects and immunizes against control reflexes that the superior may have.

 Legacy and unnecessary complexity

-However, this is not always so easy to achieve: usually one works on the basis of an existing code base, which is often not structured enough, couples components too strongly and often does not even have a solid base of automated tests.
+However, this is not always so easy to achieve: usually, one works on the basis of an existing code base, which is often too little structured, couples components too strongly and often does not even have a solid base of automated tests.
 Renewing such a code base is lengthy and costly.

-When introducing an agile way of working, the team and the organisation (specifically, line managers) need to be clear that a significant investment is required to achieve and sustain the benefits.
+When introducing an agile way of working, the team and the organization (specifically, the line managers) must be aware that a significant investment is required to achieve and sustain the benefits.

 Another misunderstanding is also often observed: a team does not always correspond to a project.
-If you try to assemble your own team for each new, perhaps small project, you will have a constantly changing composition of “teams”, and each person will typically have to work in many contexts: this is not an environment that fosters organizational learning.
+If you try to assemble your own team for every new, perhaps small project, on the one hand you constantly have a different composition of “teams”, on the other hand this leads to the fact that each person typically has to work in many contexts: this is exactly not an environment in which organizational learning is favored.

 Teams should be stable, long-term organizational units, while in many companies projects change and overlap.
 This turns the usual matrix organization on its head, in which the focus is on optimal “resource utilization”.